hpssjellis/bash-android-cloud9/README.md

 Fast steps:

-1. right-click run setup.sh (watch for yes/no, type y then click enter, happens several times during the install)
+1. right-click setup.sh then select run (watch for yes/no, type y then click enter, happens several times during the install)

 1. right-click index.html then select "run"